 Can Lime Help Your Lawn?
 Test Your Soil pH to Find Out!

 Your lawn may require a lime treatment for a number of reasons.
-Maybe it’s dying in patches, getting overtaken by weeds or turning all kinds of old shades of yellow.
+Maybe it’s dying in patches, getting overtaken by weeds, or turning all kinds of old shades of yellow.

-Here’s the thing though: these symptoms can be brought on by a number of reasons, like insect infestation, water, sun or salt damage, disease, etc. Lime may not always be the best solution for treating these disturbances, which is why you should always test your soil before applying limestone.
+Here’s the thing though — these symptoms can be brought on by a number of reasons, like insect infestation, water, sun or salt damage, disease, etc. Lime may not always be the best solution for treating these disturbances, which is why you should always test your soil before applying limestone.

 While you can purchase soil pH testers and do it yourself or send a soil sample into someplace you found online and wait for results, the best way to test your lawn’s pH is to trust a local professional.
-A local lawn care expert can come to your home and take a sample and will know exactly how to ensure accuracy, read the results and help choose the right lime mix and ratio for your landscape.
+A local lawn care expert can come to your home and take a sample and will know exactly how to ensure accuracy, read the results, and help choose the right lime mix and ratio for your landscape.

-Choosing a Lime Type for Your Soil
+Choosing a Type of Lime for Your Soil

 While your soil test will tell you what your levels of calcium and magnesium are, you may not know which kind of lime to purchase.
 For instance, a dolomitic lime which contains more magnesium could be more useful than a higher calcium-rich lime, like calcitic.
 This is something a lawn care professional can tell you, easily, but you likely didn’t know off-hand.